-The provision of medically necessary specialty, and other, mental health services, physical health care services, or related prescription drugs and laboratory, radiological, or radioisotope services to beneficiaries shall not be delayed during the pendency of a dispute between a MHP and a MCP (Title 9, CCR, §1850.525).
-Therefore to ensure medically necessary services are not delayed, the respective medical directors of a MHP and a MCP are expected to immediately discuss which party will provide the medically necessary mental health services to the beneficiary during a pending dispute (Title 9, CCR, §1850.525(a)).
+The provision of medically necessary specialty, and other mental health services, physical health care services, or related prescription drugs and laboratory, radiological, or radioisotope services to beneficiaries shall not be delayed during the pendency of a dispute between an MHP and an MCP (Title 9, CCR, §1850.525).
+Therefore, to ensure medically necessary services are not delayed, the respective medical directors of the MCP and MHP are expected to immediately discuss which party will provide the medically necessary mental health services to the beneficiary during a pending dispute (Title 9, CCR, §1850.525(a)).

-If the parties cannot agree to an arrangement satisfactory to both parties, and the dispute concerns a MCP's contention that the MHP is required to deliver SMHS to a beneficiary, the MCP shall manage the care of the beneficiary under the terms of its contract with DHCS until the dispute is resolved.
+If the parties cannot agree to an arrangement satisfactory to both parties, and the dispute concerns an MCP's contention that the MHP is required to deliver SMHS to a beneficiary, the MCP shall manage the care of the beneficiary under the terms of its contract with DHCS until the dispute is resolved.
 The MHP must identify and provide the MCP with the name and telephone number of a psychiatrist or other qualified licensed mental health professional available to provide clinical consultation, including consultation on medications to the MCP provider responsible for the beneficiary's care (Title 9, CCR, §1850.525(b)).